Dispersion

 * Idea: Several models have been proposed in which quantum-gravity effects modify the usual dispersion relations, such as DSR models, and ones in which Lorentz invariance is broken and one has, for example for photons,

-> Related topics: see Chandrasekhar Limit; graviton; matter phenomenology and photon phenomenology in quantum gravity.
+> Related topics: see Chandrasekhar Limit; graviton; matter phenomenology and photon phenomenology in quantum gravity; phenomenology of uncertainty relations; Spectral Dimension.

 Kramers-Kronig Relations